Love or Infatuation?

 I write about love and infatuation in my book (s), because nothing draws more attention or emotions out of readers than these powerful feelings.
 It’s also helped me to discover more about what I love, and who.
 And being able to discriminate between the two has saved me from wasting time with some who aren’t healthy relationships.

 Infatuation, at first, is good.
-It stirs up your libido and releases energy needed for a relationship to grow.
+It stirs up your libido and releases the energy needed for a relationship to grow.
 But, love is much more.
 It’s a wake-up call to see what’s important; a way of planting down roots for a lifetime of growth.

 Wishing you all love at its best.